 Puerto Rico also recognizes planning needs related to solving the issue of non-registered construction across the Island.
 Undertaking an initiative to streamline information across government agencies and map parcel data using GIS technology will ensure that housing is properly accounted for and built to improved standards.
 Finally, the development of robust economic plans in partnership with the private sector is imperative to realizing an improved Puerto Rican economy for all.
+162 feasibility of a project should generally be completed prior to committing CDBG-DR funds to preconstruction or construction-related expenses.

 PRDOH may conduct feasibility studies related to major projects such as healthcare and hospital needs and community installations for renewable energy, as a planning activity so long as this does not include the development of design plans/specifications for a specific project, structure, or facility.
-Evaluating the feasibility of a project should generally be completed prior to committing CDBG-DR funds to preconstruction or construction-related expenses.
+Evaluating the

-&lt;sup>162 Planning activities associated with program design/management of the other funded programs (housing, etc.) are included in a separate budget line item and are not described as a planning "program" below.
+162 Planning activities associated with program design/management of the other funded programs (housing, etc.) are included in a separate budget line item and are not described as a planning "program" below.